exasol/exa-toolbox/utilities/README.md

 ```
 NOTE: The root of BucketFS is `/buckets/bfsdefault`.

-The UDF is calling Unix/Linux `ls -F` command and thus the usual wildcard characters can be used in the path.
+The UDF is calling Unix/Linux `ls -F` command and thus the usual wildcard characters can be used into the path.

 [BuckerFS Explorer](https://github.com/exasol/bucketfs-explorer) is GUI application that allows not only to inspect the content of BucketFS, but also upload and delete files and change settings.